ActiveReports Barcode Tutorial & FAQ

 Using Self-Checking Fonts in ActiveReports

-- Start Visual Basic and open the ActiveReport which requires the barcode.
+- Start Visual Basic and open the ActiveReport that requires the barcode.

 - On the ActiveReport toolbox, choose the TextBox control and